casper-hansen/Statistical_Significance_Testing/article/article.md

         0.000171 (D'Agostino's)
 ```

 This means all the data pass the requirements of being normally distributed since no feature had a p-value above the significance level at 0.05.
-Furthermore, this means we can use *parametric tests* like T tests and Pearson's Correlation Coefficient.
+Furthermore, this means we can use *parametric tests* like T-tests and Pearson's Correlation Coefficient.
 This does not mean we cannot use non-parametric tests - these tests are distribution-free.
 See [this page](https://www.ibm.com/docs/en/db2woc?topic=procedures-statistics-parametric-nonparametric) for more information about parametric and non-parametric tests.

 ### Checking for redundancy
 The amount of correlation in your dataset can sometimes be hard to comprehend.
 You can check which features are redundant by applying correlation tests.

 **Pearson's test**: We are testing whether two features have a linear relationship - meaning that if feature X increases or decreases by a value Z, then Y increases or decreases just as much as X.

-**Spearman's test**: We are testing whether two features have a monotonic relationship - meaning when feature X changes in a positive or negative direction, so does feature Y, but not necessarily by the same value.
-For example, if feature X is decreasing by -1.5 while feature Y is decreasing with -0.2.
+**Spearman's test**: We are testing whether two features have a monotonic relationship - meaning when feature X changes in a positive or negative direction, so do feature Y, but not necessarily by the same value.
+For example, if feature X is decreasing by -1.5, feature Y could be decreasing by -0.2.

+For this dataset, we can have an idea about the correlation, For example, the number of pregnancies is expected to be larger if you are 40 years old than if you are 18 years old.
+To this extent, we would make a qualified guess that H<sub>0</sub> states that no feature correlates with another feature - and H<sub>1</sub> says that there are features that indeed are correlated.

 When executing our script to check Pearson's Correlation Coefficient and Spearman's rank correlation coefficient, we apply the `stats.pearsonr` and `stats.spearmanr` methods from SciPy.
 We can execute both methods by the function below.
 In return, we get the coefficients and P-values for the correlation test on every feature combination: